-Urban Teachers delivers a performance commitment to its district and school partners: program participants graduate from the program and are recommended for full professional certification only after they have demonstrated effective teaching.
+Urban Teachers delivers a performance commitment to its district and school partners: program participants graduate from the program and are recommended for full professional certification only after they have successfully completed the first three years of the Urban Teachers program and demonstrated effective teaching.

 URBAN TEACHERS TEACHER PERFORMANCE ASSESSMENT SYSTEM (T-PAS)

 The purpose of Urban Teachers’ Teacher Performance Assessment System (T-PAS) is to identify whether or not participants are meeting Urban Teachers’ performance expectations.
 Participant progress is monitored through quarterly data reviews and communicated through performance reports.
 Urban Teachers’ T-PAS culminates with the Teacher Effectiveness Evaluation (TEE) for participants in the third year of the program, which guides Urban Teachers’ decisions with regard to whether Urban Teachers recommends participants for certification.

 Throughout the course of the program, Urban Teachers assesses participants on their performance in three areas: coursework performance, teaching practice, and growth mindset & professionalism.

 Participants are informed about their progress in meeting program expectations in many ways, formal and informal.
 Informally, participants are given feedback on their coursework performance through the Johns Hopkins School of Education’s BlackBoard system, which holds assignment grades and instructor feedback.
 Formally, participants can view their official grades by accessing the SIS Self-Service website.

 Participants can access their coach ratings on their teaching practice and growth mindset & professionalism through EdReflect within a few hours of when an observation has been rated and shared.
 Urban Teachers will provide participants with quarterly performance reports on their teaching practice and growth mindset & professionalism performance.